yndc/lapis/readme.md

 # Lapis

-Lapis is a small library to build data read store with batching and multilayer caching support.
+Lapis is a small library to build data read stores with batching and multilayer caching support.
 Inspired by [Facebook's dataloader](https://github.com/graphql/dataloader).

-Benefits:
+## Features

-- Simple and consistent data loading APIs
+### Streamlined data loading APIs

-- Reducing requests to backends through request batching
-- Multi-layer caching
+### Automatic multi-layer caching

+### Automatic cache refresh

+TODO: Feature under development

+### Batched backend calls

+### Reducing redundant backend calls

-- Extensible through hooks
+### Extensible through hooks

 ## Architecture

-Store is the component that encapsulate the data resolving layers.
-It is comprised of a batcher (dataloader) and layers of data resolvers exposed through a simple and consistent API.
+A store is an instance that handles data loading and caching for a model.
+Data is accessed through a key-value API such as `Load(key)`, where key could be a simple identifier or a query object.
+A store is comprised of a batcher (dataloader) and layers of data resolvers.

 ![image](https://user-images.githubusercontent.com/16462328/166320037-d88f173d-9249-4229-801d-bbf4ede297e3.png)